top of page

 Our practice recommends vaccinating puppies at 6-8 weeks of age, 12 weeks of age and again at 14-16 weeks.
 You should avoid taking your puppy into public areas, especially those frequented by dogs, until after the initial vaccination course is complete.
 Your puppy may attend Puppy Preschool at a Vet Clinic providing he has had his first vaccination.

 Dogs are routinely vaccinated against Parvovirus, Canine Hepatitis, Distemper and Kennel Cough.
-Due to the fact that pets age so much quicker than we do, we recommend an annual checkup to ensure ongoing good health.

 Cat Vaccination Recommendations